louis-brunet/SmashElo/README.md

 ![Elo rating formulas](/img/elo.png)

 The constant K is set to 32.
-Changing it will modify the average amount of elo gained per match (regardless of ratings).
+Changing it will modify the maximum (and the average) amount of elo gained per match.

 The scale factor is set to 400.
 Changing it will modify the impact of the rating difference on the amount of points gained.